Giti Control P10

 Review Summary

-Drivers rate the Giti Control P10 as a strong value-for-money tyre with notably confident wet grip and braking, and solid dry handling/steering response that can rival more expensive options.
-Most reviews describe it as a clear upgrade over various OEM or worn premium tyres, especially for wet-weather safety and overall control.
-The main recurring downsides are higher road noise and a firmer/less plush ride (sometimes worsening after a few thousand km), with a smaller set of users also noting reduced EV efficiency/shorter range.
+Drivers generally report the Giti Control P10 as a strong value-for-money tyre with notably confident wet grip and braking, and solid dry handling/steering response that often feels like an upgrade over stock or worn premium options.
+Several higher-scoring reviews also mention good overall stability and, in at least one case, strong tread retention after significant mileage.
+The most consistent downside is increased road noise and a firmer/less plush ride (sometimes worsening after a few thousand km), with a smaller but recurring note of reduced efficiency/rolling resistance on some vehicles (especially EVs).

 Strengths